 There is a global thrust to control HFCs, given their high global warming potential (GWP).
-Canada, along with many other nations, is taking a leadership role to control and reduce the reliance on HFCs.
+Canada, along with many other nations, are taking a leadership role to control and reduce the reliance on HFCs.
 Environment and Climate Change Canada is proposing to regulate HFCs in Canada in various ODS sectors as soon as 2018.
-These will be potentially controlled under the Canadian Environmental Protection Act.
+These will be potentially controlled under CEPA.
 Please refer to the actual text for more information.